isabella232/support/INTRO.md

 we didn't want *n* threads, we wanted *k* threads.
 Many architectures adopt a thread-per-request or process-per-request model, but the last thing we want is the number of threads going up as load increases.
-Each thread brings adds a bit of contention to the mix, but in many environments the memory overhead alone, typically 4-8MB per thread.
+Each thread adds a bit of contention to the mix, but in many environments the memory overhead alone, typically 4-8MB per thread.
 At just a few kilobytes apiece, greenthreads are three orders of magnitude less costly.